Morocco with Teens: Adventures Teenagers Love

 For parents, Morocco also delivers outstanding value.
 A private guided family tour with adventure activities, luxury desert camping, and comfortable accommodation costs significantly less than equivalent itineraries in Iceland, Costa Rica, or New Zealand.
 The flight from Europe is under four hours.
 The time zone difference from the UK is zero or one hour.
 And the weather is reliably warm and sunny outside of the brief rainy season in January and February.

 These are the activities that teenagers rate highest, based on feedback from families who have traveled with us.
 Every activity includes professional guides and safety equipment.
+Listed ages are typical guidance — operators set their own minimums, which we confirm for your teen when booking.

 Racing across rocky desert terrain and palm groves on a quad bike is the single activity that gets the most enthusiastic response from teenagers.
 The Palmeraie offers a gentler introduction with palm-lined trails outside Marrakech, while Merzouga provides the full desert experience among the dunes of Erg Chebbi.
 Guides provide full safety briefings, helmets, and goggles.
 Parents can ride alongside or follow in a 4x4.